jjohannes/missing-metadata-guava/README.md

+> **⚠️ The functionality of this plugin has been integrated into 'org.gradlex.java-ecosystem-capabilities'**
+> Preferably use the [org.gradlex.java-ecosystem-capabilities](https://github.com/jjohannes/java-ecosystem-capabilities) plugin in your build.

 A Gradle plugin that adds additional metadata to all releases of the [Google Guava](https://github.com/google/guava) library.

 For more background, have a look at [this blog post](https://blog.gradle.org/guava).